Heather Pick: Early life

 Born in 1970, Pick was raised in Platteville, Wisconsin as one of seven children in her family.
 Her father worked for a lumber company, her mother as a homemaker.
 She was a graduate of the University of Wisconsin–Platteville.
 She became a news anchor at WREX after an internship there, staying for almost 10 years in Rockford.

 Career

 While at WREX, she met her husband Joe Cygan, a Chicago-area native and great-grandson of Chicago mayor DeWitt Clinton Cregier, who was also employed by the station.

 After moving to Ohio, she worked closely with Jack Hanna of the Columbus Zoo and Aquarium, even appearing on an episode of Late Show with David Letterman as Hanna's assistant.
 The Columbus Zoo and Aquarium is dedicating a bench near the park entrance in her honor.

 Pick worked alongside actress Mary Tyler Moore in support of the Juvenile Diabetes Research Foundation.
 In 2007, Pick recorded an album titled "Circle of Support".
-A collection of original and cover songs all sung by Pick, the CD was released through by the organization A Christmas to Cure Cancer.
+A collection of original and cover songs all sung by Pick, the CD was released by the organization A Christmas to Cure Cancer.